-Streamline Health clients also have the option of further enhancing the productivity of their operations through the release workflow module which fulfills internal and external requests for patient information and allows for automatic invoicing capability.
+The release workflow module fulfills internal and external requests for patient information and allows for automatic invoicing capability.
 It also provides the ability to electronically search for, print, mail or fax information to third parties that request copies of patient records.